-If you are wearing your hair down, you can choose almost any style of wedding veil.
+If you are wearing your hair down, you can choose almost any style of the wedding veil.
 You just don't want the veil to hide your entire hairstyle.
 Also, think about the location where you will be married.
-If you are in small, confined space, a long veil with a train isn't likely your best option.
+If you are in a small, confined space, a long veil with a train is not your best option.

 Birdcage Veil - It's got a fun name with a vintage look.
 The birdcage veil is usually made with tulle.
 These veils traditionally cover a part of the bride's face and usually fall right above the chin.
 This type of veil is beautiful with short dresses when you are going for the all-over romantic, vintage style.